Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Introduction

 Alon, Powierski, Savery, Scott, and Wilmer~\cite{AlonPowierskiSaveryScottWilmer2024} initiated a systematic study of inversion distance in digraphs and tournaments.
 Among other results, they proved that any labelled tournament on $[n]$ can be reached from any other by at most $(1+o(1))n$ inversions, establishing that the \emph{inversion diameter} is $\Theta(n)$.
 They also showed that a uniformly random symmetric $\F_2$-matrix has rank $n-O(\log n)$ with high probability (Lemma~12 of~\cite{AlonPowierskiSaveryScottWilmer2024}), and asked for the mixing time of the natural random process that repeatedly inverts a uniformly random subset of vertices.

 The latter question fits into the rich theory of random walks on groups.
-Encoding tournaments relative to a fixed reference identifies the state space with the abelian group $G=\F_2^m$, so the inversion walk is a \emph{Cayley walk}: at each step, a random group element is drawn from a symmetric generating multiset and added to the current state.
+Encoding tournaments relative to a fixed reference identifies the state space with the abelian group $G=\F_2^m$, so the inversion walk is a \emph{Cayley walk}, at each step, a random group element is drawn from a symmetric generating multiset and added to the current state.
 For Cayley walks on abelian groups, Fourier analysis on $G$ reduces mixing to an estimate of spectral gaps, which in turn reduce to character sums.
 The distinctive feature here is that the generating distribution arises from quadratic functions on $\F_2^n$ (one for each clique), giving rise to Gauss-type character sums over $\F_2$.
 This connects the mixing problem to the theory of quadratic forms over $\F_2$ and the rank of alternating bilinear forms.

-Note that the state space has size $2^m=2^{\Theta(n^2)}$, so a naive random walk that moves one edge at a time (the $k=2$ case; see Proposition~\ref{hypercube}) mixes in $\Theta(m\log m)=\Theta(n^2\log n)$ steps.
-By contrast, the full inversion walk mixes in $\Theta(n)$ steps, achieving an exponential speed-up by exploiting the high-dimensional structure of clique-induced inversions.
+Note that the state space has size $2^m=2^{\Theta(n^2)}$, so a naive random walk that moves one edge at a time (the lazy version of the $k=2$ case; see Proposition~\ref{hypercube}) mixes in $\Theta(m\log m)=\Theta(n^2\log n)$ steps.
+By contrast, the full inversion walk mixes in $\Theta(n)$ steps, achieving a substantial polynomial-factor speed-up by exploiting the high-dimensional structure of clique-induced inversions.

-The \emph{inversion walk} $W_n$ is the Markov chain on labelled tournaments on $[n]$ defined by: from the current tournament $T$, choose $X\subseteq[n]$ uniformly among all $2^n$ subsets and invert $X$.
+The \emph{inversion walk} $W_n$ is the Markov chain on labelled tournaments on $[n]$ defined by, from the current tournament $T$, choose $X\subseteq[n]$ uniformly among all $2^n$ subsets and invert $X$.
 (When $|X|\le 1$ the step is the identity, so the chain is automatically aperiodic.)
 The stationary distribution is uniform on the $2^m$ tournaments; write $\pi$ for this distribution and

 for the worst-case total-variation distance at time $t$.